aws/aws-cdk/packages/@aws-cdk/aws-codepipeline-actions/README.md

 });
 ```

-The StateMachineInputType can be a Literal or FilePath.
+The `StateMachineInput` can be created with one of 2 static factory methods:
-Input artifact and StateMachineInputField are required when
-the StateMachineInputType is set as FilePath.
+`literal`, which takes an arbitrary map as its only argument, or `filePath`:

 ```ts
 import * as stepfunction from '@aws-cdk/aws-stepfunctions';